Viruses to Cure Cancer

 Oncolytic Viruses

-I have worked with oncolytic viruses for many years.
-In the past I helped to develop a herpes simplex virus that has now gone through all three phases of clinical trials becoming, this year, the first so called “ oncolytic virus “ or cancer killing viruses to show efficacy in patients.
+Dr Guy Simpson is an expert in oncolytic viruses.
+In the past he developed a herpes simplex virus that has now gone through all three phases of clinical trials becoming, this year, the first so called “ oncolytic virus “ or cancer killing viruses to show efficacy in patients.
 Both herpes simplex virus (HSV) and reovirus are able to replicate within tumour cells and not in normal healthy cells of the body due to a specific mutation of a gene common to many cancers.
 As the virus replicates within the tumour cells new viral offspring are produced.
 These burst out of the cell causing the tumour cell to pop and die.

-Recently I have worked on a cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melanoma (skin cancer).
-We have studied the virus in bladder cancer and shown that:
+Recently Guy worked on a novel cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melanoma (skin cancer).
+His preliminary experiments have shown that by incorporating the section of bacterial protein the ability of the virus to stimulate the immune system is boosted significantly.
+After studying the virus in bladder cancer, it was shown that:

 • Coxsackie virus can grow in and kill bladder cancer cells.